Colorado Content Collaboratives

 Working at the intersection of the new Colorado Academic Standards, Educator Effectiveness and New Assessments

-Phase 2 of the Content Collaboratives, which began in March, 2013, brought Content Collaboratives members together to receive training and engage in a performance assessment development process.
+Began in March, 2013, brought Content Collaboratives members together to receive training and engage in a performance assessment development process.
 The Content Collaboratives worked with the Center for Educational Testing and Evaluation from the University of Kansas.
 Performance assessments developed by the Content Collaboratives have been posted in the CDE Resource Bank for voluntary educator use.

 CDE is working in active and appreciative partnership with the Colorado Community College System, the National Center for Research on Evaluation, Standards, & Student Testing at UCLA, the Center for Educational Testing and Evaluation at the University of Kansas, the National Center for the Improvement of Educational Assessment, Inc., and the Colorado Education Initiative to support the development and implementation of the Colorado Content Collaboratives.
 The Colorado Content Collaboratives are supported, in part, by Colorado’s Race to the Top Program.